+The Offering

+Common stock offered by us 1,000,000 shares

+Common stock offered by the selling stockholders 2,348,166 shares this offering(1)

+$Common\ stock\ to\ be\ outstanding\ immediately\ after$

+14,256,809 shares

+Over-allotment option granted by us

+502,225 shares

-The Offering The Onering Common stock offered by us 1,000,000 shares Common stock offered by the selling stockholders 2,348,166 shares Common stock to be outstanding immediately after this offering (1) 14,256,809 shares Over-allotment option granted by us 502,225 shares Use of proceeds We will receive net proceeds of approximately \$13.0 million, based upon an assumed public offering price of \$14.23 per share (the last sale price of our common stock as reported on The Nasdaq Global Market on April 25, 2007) after deducting the underwriting discount and estimated offering expenses payable by us.
-We will use the net proceeds to: Repay all of our subordinated debt payable to our affiliate; and • Repay a portion of our outstanding borrowings under our credit facility with Fifth Third Bank.
+Use of proceeds

+We will receive net proceeds of approximately \$10.2 million after deducting the underwriting discount and estimated offering expenses payable by us.
+We will use the net proceeds to:

+- · Repay all of our subordinated debt payable to our affiliate; and - Repay a portion of our outstanding borrowings under our credit facility with Fifth Third Bank.

 Our use of proceeds is more fully described under "Use of Proceeds."
 Although we will not receive any of the proceeds from the sale of the shares of common stock by the selling stockholders, we will receive \$4,687,281 in proceeds from the exercise of the warrants for 1,749,500 shares of our common stock held by the selling stockholders and included in this offering.

+Risk Factors

-Risk Factors Investing in our common stock involves certain risks.
+Investing in our common stock involves certain risks.
 You should carefully consider the risk factors discussed under the heading "Risk Factors" beginning on page 10 of this prospectus and other information contained or incorporated by reference in this prospectus before deciding to invest in our common stock.

+Nasdaq Global Market symbol

+"CECE"
-Nasdaq Global Market symbol "CECE" (1) The number of shares of common stock to be or as of April 25, 2007, and assumes: utstanding upon completion of this offering is based on 11,507,309 shares of common stock outstanding the expected exercise of the warrants by t exercise price of \$2.68 per share, which a he selling stockholders to purchase 1,749,500 shares of common stock with a weighted average re included in this offering; the exclusion of 283,000 shares of commo \$4.51 per share as of April 25, 2007; on stock issuable upon the exercise of outstanding options with a weighted average exercise price of

-- the exclusion of 750,000 shares of common stock issuable upon the exercise of outstanding warrants (other than the warrants that are expected to be exercised by the selling stockholders and included in this offering) with a weighted average exercise price of \$4.98 per share as of April 25, 2007; and - that the underwriters do not exercise their over-allotment option to purchase up to 502,225 additional shares in the offering from us.
+- the expected exercise of the warrants by the selling stockholders to purchase 1,749,500 shares of common stock with a weighted average exercise price of \$2.68 per share, which are included in this offering; - the exclusion of 283,000 shares of common stock issuable upon the exercise of outstanding options with a weighted average exercise price of \$4.51 per share as of April 25, 2007; - the exclusion of 750,000 shares of common stock issuable upon the exercise of outstanding warrants (other than the warrants that are expected to be exercised by the selling stockholders and included in this offering) with a weighted average exercise price of \$4.98 per share as of April 25, 2007: and - that the underwriters do not exercise their over-allotment option to purchase up to 502,225 additional shares in the offering from us.